Request to Reopen an Application Closed for Failure to Reply

 Please submit your complete request to reopen an application for registration using the form below.
 Your request will be received by the Registration Program and considered in due course.
 The Registration Program will communicate with you when a determination has been made.

-NOTE: It may be up to six months before a determination is made regarding a request to reopen.
+NOTE: It may be up to eight months before a determination is made regarding a request to reopen.

 Frequently Asked Questions